 Environmentalists and unions to launch Amazon protest on Black Friday

-‘Amazon is squeezing every last drop it can workers, communities and the planet’, the organisers said
+‘Amazon is squeezing every last drop it can from workers, communities and the planet’, the organisers said

 Protesters, unions, and environmentalists are launching strikes and other action against Amazon this Black Friday.